-This is your permission slip.
+This is your invitation.

-You’re a giver.
 You’ve likely spent a lifetime putting the people you love first, and yourself second.

-As you sit here reading this to yourself now, later in life — maybe now it’s years later — it’s hard to ignore that you don’t feel the way you want to feel: deeply fulfilled, alive, and excited about who you are and where you’re headed.
+As you sit here reading this to yourself now, later in life (maybe now it’s years later) it’s hard to ignore that you don’t feel the way you want to feel: deeply fulfilled, alive, and excited about who you are and where you’re headed.

-And I want you to know that you are in the perfect place.
-Not only because I can help you step into this next chapter, but because I’ve been in your shoes many times.
 For far too long I filled my time with unnecessary work commitments, stress, and one too many “we should have lunch” cocktail meetings.
-I was afraid of not meeting the expectations of others because I didn’t like dealing with their disappointment or upset...
+I was afraid of not meeting the expectations of others because I didn’t like dealing with their disappointment or upset … and most of all, I wanted to avoid judgment.

-And most of all, I wanted to avoid judgment.
-Brene Brown says it best, “Perfectionism is the belief that if we live perfect, look perfect, and act perfect, we can minimize or avoid the pain of blame, judgment and shame.”
+Brené Brown says it best, “Perfectionism is the belief that if we live perfect, look perfect, and act perfect, we can minimize or avoid the pain of blame, judgment and shame.”

 Why do we care so much about what other people think of us, especially as women?
 Why have we let outside opinions influence so many of our decisions, from small daily commitments and tasks to the big life choices?

 I want you to know that it’s never too late, and you’re never too old to explore what the answer is.
 It’s time to start taking action and create what you really want.
+And it starts with your mindset.

 My Story